crownstone/website/_posts/2012-04-03-in-the-spotlight-linux.md

     export FIRESWARM_KERNEL_MODULES=${FIRESWARM_KERNEL}/build/modules
     mkdir -p ${FIRESWARM_KERNEL_MODULES}
     make ARCH=arm INSTALL_MOD_PATH=${FIRESWARM_KERNEL_MODULES} modules_install

-There are .config files included in the kernel (of course).
+There are `.config` files included in the kernel (of course).
 So you will have to browse the webs for something that is usable.
-For your convenience I put a .config here that is build from Sakoman's 3.2 .config version and an omap3-overo .config file, plus some changes from ourselves for Linux 3.3:
-[.config](documents/10530/0/.config).
-You will of course need to check them, it might have keyboard/mouse disabled for example.
-You will benefit from two utility programs, namely media-ctl and yavta.
+You will benefit from two
+utility programs, namely media-ctl and yavta.
 You can find them at [git.ideasonboard.org](http://git.ideasonboard.org).